 - Open Advanced System Settings by pressing Windows Key + S and typing Advanced System Settings in the Search Bar.
 Choose View advanced system settings from the list of results.

-- In the Performance section click Settings button.
+- In the Performance section click the Settings button.

 - Check Turn on DEP for all programs and services except those I select and click Add button.